FlavScents AInsights Entry for Lauric Acid (CAS: 143-07-7)

 6. Regulatory Status (Regional Overview)

-In the United States, lauric acid is generally recognized as safe (GRAS) for use in food products.
-The European Union also permits its use under Regulation (EC) No 1334/2008, where it is listed with an FL number.
-In the United Kingdom, post-Brexit regulations align closely with EU standards.
-In Asia, countries like Japan and China allow its use in food and cosmetics, though specific regulations may vary.
-In Latin America, lauric acid is accepted in food and cosmetic applications, with Brazil and MERCOSUR countries following similar guidelines.
+In the United States, Lauric Acid is generally recognized as safe (GRAS) for use in food by the FDA and FEMA.
+In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
+Post-Brexit, the United Kingdom aligns with EU regulations for Lauric Acid.
+In Asia, countries like Japan and China have specific guidelines for its use in food and cosmetics, often aligning with international standards.
+In Latin America, regulatory frameworks such as those in Brazil and MERCOSUR recognize Lauric Acid's safety in food and fragrance applications.

 Citation hooks: FEMA; EFSA; national authority publications